Red bird looking at camera against a white background

 What Is Employee Experience?

-Employee experience includes everything a worker does, sees, learns and feels at each stage of the employee lifecycle or employee journey.
+Employee experience includes everything a worker does, sees, learns and feels throughout their tenure at a company.
+And these experiences are broken down into seven stages, often referred to as the employee journey or employee lifecycle.

-There are seven imperative stages of the employee journey, which make up the entire employee experience.
-They include:
+The seven stages of the employee journey that make up the entire employee experience.

 Questions to ask: Are your job descriptions clear and accurate enough to catch the eye of exceptional candidates?
-Was the interview process streamlined and engaging?
-Did interviewees understand the next steps in the process?
+Is the interview process streamlined and engaging?
+Do interviewees understand the next steps in the process?

-This is the hiring process stage, during which the company selects applicants that will give them a competitive advantage and relay an offer.
+At the hiring stage, companies select applicants that will give them a competitive advantage and relay employment offers.

 Questions to ask: Did leadership’s top choice accept the role?
 Did prospective employees have any further questions or clarifications about the position or company?

 This stage includes initial orientation and training for the position.
-The new hire will learn about the systems, tools and processes they will be working with.
+New hires learn about the systems, tools and processes they'll be working with.
 This stage is also a chance for them to meet colleagues and learn about the collaboration process.

 Questions to ask: How quickly does leadership effectively onboard and train new candidates?
 How does the company communicate culture?